 Please note that hereditary risk factors cannot be controlled but patients can take steps to lower risk of heart attacks by changing the other factors that can be controlled.
 To maintain normal/good cardiovascular function the Regeneration Centre recommends eating a healthy diet along with regular and proper exercise.

 A balanced heart healthy diet consists of organic/whole foods that are rich in minerals, vitamins and nutrients such as l-arginine.
-Some recommendations for a healthy heart diet and heart healthy snacks include:
+Some other diet for rheumatoid arthritis & healthy snacks for the heart include:

 - Coconut and coconut oil